 Optimized compensation of the ADP3186 allows the best possible response of the regulator's output to a load change.
-The basis for determining the optimum compensation is to make the regulator and output decoupling appear as an output impedance that is entirely resistive over the widest possible frequency range, including dc, and equal to the droop resistances (R0 and R{0D}).
+The basis for determining the optimum compensation is to make the regulator and output decoupling appear as an output impedance that is entirely resistive over the widest possible frequency range, including dc, and equal to the droop resistances (Ro and RoD).
 With the resistive output impedance, the output voltage droops in proportion to the load current at any load current slew rate.
-This ensures the optimal positioning and allows the minimization of the output decoupling.
+This ensures optimal positioning and helps to minimize the output decoupling.

-With the multimode feedback structure of the ADP3186, the feedback compensation must be set to make the converter's output impedance, working in parallel with the output decoupling, to meet this goal.
+With the multimode feedback structure of the ADP3186, the feedback compensation must be set so that the converter's output impedance works in parallel with the output decoupling to meet this goal.
 Several poles and zeros created by the output inductor and decoupling capacitors (output filter) need to be compensated for.

 A type-three compensator on the voltage feedback is adequate for proper compensation of the output filter.
-Equations 25 to 29 are intended to yield an optimal starting point for the design; some adjustments may be necessary to account for PCB and component parasitic effects.
+Equations 25 to 29 are intended to yield an optimal starting point for the design; some adjustments might be necessary to account for PCB and component parasitic effects.

-The first step is to compute the time constants for all of the poles and zeros in the system:
+The first step is to compute the time constants for all the poles and zeros in the system: